NEUROFUSIONInc/fusion/fusionMobile/README.md

 - enable local permissions for "research program"
 - display Quests when

-- underline the "anonymously" and use it to display user detail
-- set up nostr relay

-- Be sure to delete the notification category when noitification with customOptions is being canceled

 - Measuring prompt response rate

 - Add some templates for people

-Prompt response view

-- filter just like charts
-- change time to local time
-- export prompt responses -- call util function (getPromptResponses) & download json

-- Summarize content from text responses
+P- Share prompts flow

-- Share screen should eventually allow users select what prompts & who they want to share the results to in Fusion :)
+should eventually allow users select what prompts & who they want to share the results to in Fusion :)

 # Setting environment variables